bcgov/digital-trust-toolkit/applications/application-mac.md

 ## 1.7.
 Scope

-Mining Association of Canada (MAC) is a participant in an open ecosystem and the focus of this framework is to describe the process MAC uses for digital exchanges on Indy networks.
+MAC is a participant in an open ecosystem and the focus of this framework is to describe the process MAC uses for digital exchanges on Indy networks.

 ## 1.8.
 Objectives